useruser-useruser/homelab/docs/network/networking.md

     - LAN: Allow http traffic from anywhere to this firewall
     - LAN: Allow https traffic from anywhere to this firewall
 - Auto https on
 - I set up domains and handlers in the Caddy interface to ensure that I am able to access Nextcloud, Jellyfin, and use my carddav/caldav items, which are located in Nextcloud.
 When I first did this, there was a lot of trial and error, as the information I was able to find online can be sporadic and sometimes contradictory.
-You can find what I put [here]().
 - I had to put a header in there for Strict Transport Security.

 ![image](/assets/photos/opnsense_caddy.png)